The Missing Link Between AI Ambition and Marketing Impact

 AI Optimism Meets Operational Reality

-CMOs are on board with the promise of AI.
-A recent IBM study found that 81% of marketing leaders view AI as a game-changer.
-Yet 84% say rigid, fragmented operations limit their ability to harness it, and more than half admit they underestimated the complexity of turning strategy into results.
+There’s no doubt that CMOs believe in AI’s potential.
+A recent study found that 81% of marketing leaders view AI as a game-changer.
+Yet that same study revealed a disconnect between ambition and execution: 84% say rigid, fragmented operations hold them back, and more than half admit they underestimated the complexity of turning strategy into results.

-Legacy marketing infrastructure built on third-party data, siloed teams, and lagging insights no longer meets today’s demands.
+Legacy marketing systems built on third-party data, siloed KPIs, and lagging insights can’t keep pace with today’s demands.

-AI transformation doesn’t have to be a painful reset, but it does require more than enthusiasm.
-It demands a new operating model built on connected systems, harmonized data, and a shared source of truth to turn AI’s promise into performance.
+AI transformation doesn’t have to be a painful reset.
+But it does require more than optimism.
+It demands a new operating model grounded in connected systems, harmonized data, and a shared source of truth to turn AI’s promise into performance.

 The New AI Mandate

-- Generative AI produces new outputs, such as creative and strategies, by learning the structure and relationships within data.
-It creates original content or ideas that reflect and extend the system’s knowledge.
+• Generative AI creates new outputs — from creative concepts to campaign strategies — by learning the patterns and relationships within data.
+It produces original ideas that extend and reflect the organization’s collective knowledge.

-- Analytical AI detects patterns, estimates relationships, and predicts outcomes.
-It provides the structured understanding and evidence that inform reasoning and decision-making across the system.
+• Analytical AI detects patterns, estimates relationships, and predicts outcomes.
+It delivers the structured understanding and evidence that inform reasoning and decision-making across the system.

 The result?
-New tools, same old siloed thinking.
+New tools.
+Same old silos.
 Unified measurement is the missing link.

 Turning Concept Into Execution